devicetree-org/devicetree-specification/source/devicetree-basics.rst

 This chapter describes the logical structure of the devicetree and specifies a base set of properties for use in describing device nodes.
-Chapter 3 specifies certain device nodes required by an |spec| compliant devicetree.
+Chapter :ref:`chapter-device-node-requirements` specifies certain device nodes required by a |spec| compliant devicetree.
 Chapter 6 describes the |spec| defined device bindings— the requirements for representing certain device types classes of devices.
 Chapter 8 describes the in-memory encoding of the devicetree.